Spotify planning to raise prices as Q2 earnings loom: Report

 Members who subscribed five or more years ago are able to keep their current plans for another three months before switching over to the new prices.

 YouTube Premium previously cost $11.99 while YouTube Music Premium was $9.99.
-It was the first price increases for US subscribers since the YouTube Premium's 2018 launch.
+It was the first price increase for US subscribers since YouTube Premium's 2018 launch.

 Spotify is set to report quarterly earnings on Tuesday after the music streamer reported 515 million monthly active users in Q1 — the company's largest-ever first quarter growth of the metric.